- What is nuclear medicine?

 What is nuclear medicine?

-What are radioactive tracers?
+What are radioactive tracers and radiopharmaceuticals?

 What is Single Photon Emission Computed Tomography (SPECT)?